mirjoy/responsive-design-demo/tutorial.md

 ```
 If you refresh your page it still looks pretty messy.

 The Bootstrap classes "navbar" and "navbar-default" help style the nav across the top of the website.
 They have a few different styles besides default.
-Try playing around with it.
+Try playing around with some others.

+Because it's not inside the "container" class for the body, we need to add padding to the navbar as well, so we do that with the "container-fluid."
+Because we want it to expand just as large as the rest of the page, we use "container-fluid in this instance."
+If we put it inside the rest of the container, then there would be weird padding around it.
+Not what you expect in your navbar.

+In the ul class, the "nav navbar-nav" horizontally aligns the list and hides those bullet points.
+Not bad, but not too pretty or functional yet.